iffydopsqueen/tf-code-alarms/README.md

 - `threshold`: The value to compare the metric value against.
 - `comparisonOperator`: The type of comparison that should be made between the metric value and the threshold value.
 Legal values include `GreaterThanOrEqualToThreshold`, `GreaterThanThreshold`, `LessThanThreshold`, and `LessThanOrEqualToThreshold`.
 - `evaluationPeriods`: The number of periods over which data is compared to the specified threshold.

+### How Are AWS CloudWatch Alarms Evaluated?

+**Evaluation Periods and DatapointsToAlarm**

+There are three settings that control when an alarm goes off:

+- **Period** is the length of time over which the underlying metric is evaluated.
+The alarm period does not need to match the underlying metric period, but it needs to be at least as long as the metric period.
+CloudWatch will essentially generate one alarm data point per alarm period, based on the value(s) of the underlying metric during that period.
+- **Evaluation period** is the number of alarm periods (or alarm data points) to take into account when determining whether the alarm is triggered or not.
+- **DatapointsToAlarm** is the number of alarm data points that must breach the threshold during the evaluation period for the alarm to go off.

+For example, let’s assume that the alarm period is the same as the underlying metric period, the evaluation period is 3, and the DatapointsToAlarm is 2.
+For any 3 consecutive alarm data points, the alarm will go into the ALARM state if at least 2 out of 3 data points breach the alarm threshold.
+If for a given set of 3 consecutive alarm data points, only one or less breach the threshold, the alarm will not be in the ALARM state.